Wednesday, July 12, 2000

 There were 1,800 people gathered that morning, all of whom had to go through the official mill and then go in to take place downstairs.
 Of course, that took hours.
 At 11:00 AM, the room was almost filled and the judges began the ceremony.
 First, an introduction by the Deputy District Director of USINS Atlanta District (United States Immigration and Naturalization Service).
 Then the National Anthem was sung standing up and the welcome speech by yet another high–ranking person.
 Then a speech by William Porter 'Billy' Payne, President and CEO (Chief Executive Officer), Atlanta Committee for the Olympic Games.

-He addressed the group, the 1,800 people gathered from as many as 77 countries!!!
+He addressed the group, those 1,800 people gathered from as many as 77 countries!!!
 That's when the 1,800 candidates for U.S. Citizenship were officially sworn in by the District Director.
 Some final comments and the Pledge of Allegiance to the Flag.
 A great event that caused quite a stir...
 Many shed tears.
 The President of the Olympic Games Committee said in his speech that he had been to 75 countries and that people often asked what was so special about this country.
 He said, "The United States" is the only country in the world where they accept all the people of the whole world as emigrants.

 That's why it works, the United States is in fact, a reflection of the total world population.
 Everyone lives and works together here in a country with enormous freedoms, enormous opportunities—the American Dream.